pixelsnob/pixelsnob-site/articles/when-one-soccer-team-owns-a-public-park.md

 Us residents -- who would still take our dogs there in spite of their signs -- started waking up to trash left the night before after games.
 Trash cans would be overflowing with garbage, including dirty diapers, half-eaten food, etc. It was disgusting.
 It was more disgusting to watch this all unfold, and that the city let this happen.

-Finally, this year, in 2019, I met with the mayor and tried to tell the story from a resident's perspective.
+Finally, this year, in 2019, I met with the mayor and tried to tell the story from a resident's perspective, after years of emails and phone calls with different city departments.
 I was relieved because I thought that something would be done.
 I was even more excited when I received a flyer from the city, asking for feedback on our parks that could get potential grant money, which includes Osornio Park.
 I thought they were finally listening to the community.

 I went to one of those city meetings, and they were great.
 I enjoyed speaking with city employees and city officials.